lsst-sqre/sqr-006/index.rst

    Like `Read the Docs`_ we accommodate this requirement simply by serving each version its own well-defined sub-directory.
    The root URL redirects to either the latest development version of the documentation, or the documentation for the latest release (at our choosing).

-:ref:`Doc-tender microservice <doc-tender>`
+:ref:`LSST the Docs microservice <ltd>`
-   Although the documentation is served as static files, there is still a need for a backend microservice.
+   Although the documentation is built by our existing Jenkins service and served static files, there is still need for a dedicated backend microservice for docs.
+   We've named the service 'LSST the Docs' in allusion to the service that inspired this work.
-   It has two roles:
+   :ref:`LSST the Docs <ltd>` has two primary roles:

    1. Provide a REST API for discovering available versions of docs.
 Thus a React component, for example, can be embedded in the docs or a DM doc landing page that allows a user to select what version of the docs they want to see.
    2. Deleting expired ticket branch builds.